 2019 - January - Joined 22 conversion experts in delivering the Elementor Conversion tips for 2019 round-up

-2019 – Interviewed by Drapers magazine on the use of short-form video for fashion brands
+2019 - Interviewed by Drapers magazine on Tik Tok and the use of short-form video for fashion brands

-2019 – Interviewed by CMO.com discussing omnichannel strategy
+2019 - Interviewed by Adobe discussing omnichannel strategy

 2019 - February - Keynote speaker at the 3XE Conversion Conference in Dublin, Ireland

 2019 - March - Keynote speaker at the InOrbit Conference in Portorož, Slovenia